 The Wilburforce Fellowship is a year-long program providing leadership and science communication training, along with coaching and support, to scientists from a wide range of affiliations, career stages, and disciplines.
 At the root of this initiative is Wilburforce Foundation’s commitment to empowering scientists to engage in conservation management and policy discussions, because when scientists are part of the conversation, we get better solutions.
+Please note that Wilburforce Foundation is delaying consideration of a new cohort of Fellows until 2019, pending an evaluation of the work of our first two cohorts.

 “The Fellowship shifted the needle for me.
 I feel more humanized as a scientist, more empowered in my dealings with the media and the public, and more hopeful in my role in conservation.”